liamhays/hpex/README.md

 the CLI.
 You must use `hpex.py` for both the GUI and the CLI.

 An example of when I like to use the CLI is in a scenario like this:
-I'm working on some System RPL project, that I build with (Jonathan Busby's HP Tools patch)[https://www.hpcalc.org/details/8971] and I want to run it on `x48` so that I don't have to hook up my physical calculator.
+I'm working on some System RPL project, that I build with [Jonathan Busby's excellent HP Tools patch](https://www.hpcalc.org/details/8971) and I want to run it on `x48` so that I don't have to hook up my physical calculator.
 I can build the project then run a simple command to send the file to the emulator, like `python hpex.py -p /dev/pts/4 -d CALENDAR`.
 It's much easier than prompting a new Kermit terminal every time.

 # Troubleshooting
 ## CKermit issues on Arch